PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/JumpCutter.png"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/JumpCutter.png"  alt="img" align="right" width="500px"></a>

 The "GUI Gap" mentioned earlier can be easily solved using PySimpleGUI.
-You don't even need to have the source code to the program you wish to add a GUI onto.
-A "front-end" GUI is one that collects information that is then passed to a command-line application.
+You don't even need to have the source code to the program you wish to add a GUI.
+A "front-end" GUI collects information that is then passed to a command-line application.

 Front-end GUIs are a fantastic way for a programmer to distribute an application that users were reluctant to use previously because they didn't feel comfortable using a command-line interface.
 These GUIs are your only choice for command-line programs that you don't have access to the source code for.

 This example is a front-end for a program called "Jump Cutter".
-The parameters are collected via the GUI, a command-line is constructed using those parameters, and then the command is executed with the output from the command-line program being routed to the GUI interface.
+The parameters are collected via the GUI.
+A command line is constructed using those parameters.
+Then, the command is executed with the output from the command-line program being routed to the GUI interface.
 In this example, you can see in yellow the command that was executed.
 <br><br>
 <hr>